2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/007_Extras.md

 Many people think of Multi-Threading as "parallel execution" of tasks that leads to faster performance.
 That is not always the case.
 Sometimes Multi-Threading is used to simplify data sharing between flows of execution, other times threads guarantee lower latency, other times again we may *need* threads to get things working at all.

-For instance let's take a loading screen: in a single-threaded application, we are endlessly looping in the input-update-draw cycle, but what if the "update" part of the cycle is used to load resources from a slow storage media like a Hard Disk or even worse, a disk drive?
+For instance let's take a loading screen: in a single-threaded application, we are endlessly looping in the input-update-draw cycle, but what if the "update" part of the cycle is used to load resources from a slow storage media like a Hard Disk or even worse, an optical disk drive?

 The update function will keep running until all the resources are loaded, the game loop is stuck and no drawing will be executed until the loading has finished.
 The game is essentially hung, frozen and your operating system may even ask you to terminate it.
 In this case we need the main game loop to keep going, while something else takes care of loading the resources.